Teudopsis

 Teudopsis is a genus of the coleoid cephalopod family Teudopsidae, known only from Lower Jurassic gladii.
 It has been reported from Alberta, Canada and Europe.
+During the Early Torcian period, the T. bollensis, T. bunelii, and T. subcostata all inhabited European seas.
+The differences in the anterior median field differentiates the three species.
 The life appearance of Teudopsis is probably best inferred by its close relative Trachyteuthis.

 A fossil with soft tissue preservation shows that this animal may have had two mantle fins, which may also be the case for Teudopsis.